ugo-studio/flutter_p2p_connection/README.md

 ### Transferring data between devices

-After you are connected to a device you can transfer data async in both directions (client -> host, host -> client).
+After you are connected to a device you can transfer data async in both directions (client -> host -> other clients, host -> clients).

 On the host: